Last updated: Oct-31-2023

 Copy and paste the following code, under the configuration code:

-docs/models, make sure to update your code for the remainder of this quick start with the public ID of the image you're delivering.
+docs/models, make sure to update your code with the public ID of the image you're delivering.

 Run the code to see the transformed image.